ansys/pydpf-core/docs/source/user_guide/operators.rst

    from ansys.dpf.core import operators as ops op = ops.result.displacement() # or op = ansys.dpf.core.Operator("U")

-The description, available inputs, and available outputs of this particular operator can be viewed by printing the operator:
+You can view the description, available inputs, and available outputs of this particular operator by printing it:

 .. code-block:: python